rvelhote/dnspropagation/README.md

 - Keep WebSocket connections open for some time instead of opening to make the query and closing when the query is done
 - Load the configuration from the server during page load (perhaps when WebSocket connections are kept open)
 - Automated DNS server health check.
 Replace servers when connections fail
+- Let the users choose which countries they want to search